reidpr/quac/sphinx/pipeline.rst

     directory.

     * :samp:`20120401_003115{.json.gz}` --- Sequence of JSON tweet objects.
+      *Note:* As of roughly April 14, 2014, most tweets contain spurious newlines due to the erroneous way that QUAC handles ``Transfer-Encoding: chunked`` HTTP data.
+Our parsing strategy works around this problem.
+We plan to fix this in Issue #8.

     * :samp:`20120401_003115{.stats}` --- Text file containing a few statistics
       about the above.